-Robert Peters is a landscape and still life painter with a career spanning more than thirty-five years.
+Robert Peters is a landscape and still life painter with a career spanning more than forty years.
 He has participated in museum exhibitions such as the Prix de West, Quest for the West, Masters of the American West, Night of Artists and The West Select.
 Robert’s paintings have earned serious recognition by collectors, and several museums have included his paintings as part of their permanent collections.
 His work has steadily earned him the acceptance and recognition as one of America’s great landscape painters.

 At the start of his career, Robert worked for twelve years as a freelance illustrator represented in New York City.
 As a member of the Society of Illustrators, his award-winning paintings were featured on the covers of magazines such as US News and World Report.
 Robert created paintings for the national advertising campaigns of corporations such as 7UP, Mastercard, IBM, Audi, Intel, Motorola, Revlon, TV Guide, and others.
 Robert’s illustration experience gave him solid foundation for his current work.

 Born in upstate New York and raised in Phoenix, Arizona Robert credits his early memories of the Southwestern deserts with sparking a passion for the outdoors.
 His extensive travels throughout the American West instilled a love for nature.
 Enthusiasm and respect for the natural world continues to be the driving force behind his landscape paintings.